 TMD Treatment Options

-At Freeman Orthodontic Specialists, we strive to give each and every patient the best possible experience, and that includes doing anything we can to help those suffering TMD pain to be pain free.
+At our office, we strive to give each and every patient the best possible experience, and that includes doing anything we can to help those suffering TMD pain to be pain free.
 If we can help you, we will do so!

-If it is determined that orthodontic treatment will be required to help alleviate your TMD, regular orthodontic adjustment visits to Freeman Orthodontic Specialist will be necessary every eight to twelve weeks.
+If it is determined that orthodontic treatment will be required to help alleviate your TMD, regular orthodontic adjustment visits to our office will be necessary every eight to twelve weeks.

 Treatment with a splint can be completed in just a few short visits.
-Treatment with orthodontics will take between three and 24 months.
+Treatment with orthodontics will take between 3-24 months.
 If the TMD is alleviated by proper orthodontic tooth alignment and occlusion, long-term treatment will not be needed.

 During your initial consultation, we will discuss the history of your current jaw discomfort.
 We would like to know what it feels like, how long you have been experiencing it, how often it occurs, if you have had any jaw injuries, and if you have had any prior treatment.
-From there, Drs.
-Freeman, Sheinis, and McCaffrey will create a treatment plan to meet your unique TMD needs.
+From there we will create a treatment plan to meet your unique TMD needs.